littlebizzy/slickstack/docs/installation.md

 - root or provider-console access for the first installation
 - at least 1 GB of free disk space
 - one primary production domain per server
-- working IPv4 connectivity and DNS
+- working network connectivity and DNS
 - no Docker, LXC, OpenVZ, Podman, systemd-nspawn, or similar container environment

 Basic WordPress sites can run with approximately 1 GB of RAM, while 2 GB or more is recommended for WooCommerce, membership sites, forums, Multisite, and other dynamic workloads.